eilici/CS151-Foodie/README.md

 Manasi created the state diagram.
 After the project was finished, Manasi went back and updated the diagrams.

 ## Team members working on the project (code) and report:
-For the project, Elena worked on both front end and backend.
-She
+For the project, Elena worked on both the front end and back end of the application.
+She implemented numerous classes and frames.
+She also worked on ensuring that the backend complied with the front end.

 For the project, Robert worked on different wireframes, color schemes, and fonts which would fall under front-end development with the use of Java Swing that is used later in the application.
 He also constructed the skeleton class that would be later developed further by Elena.

-For the report, Manasi added several different methods and classes during the code.
-Also, she wrote the project report.
+For the project, Manasi worked on implementing various methods to support the backend.
+For the report, she worked on the several parts, including the operations, functionality, intended usage, the diagrams, and the

 ## Team members working on the project presentation and their contributions to details:
 For the project presentation, Elena talked about the technical details covered in the presentation.
 She explained the different Object Oriented Design concepts that we implemented in the program.